Owner of Monroe Custom Homes Provides Tips and Guidance for Home Projects

-“My same team of people who work on remodels also build new houses, so these are all experienced professionals in every category,” he says.
+“My same team of people who work on remodels, just like Chicago home remodelers, also build new houses, so these are all experienced professionals in every category,” he says.

 According to Monroe, homeowners typically crave modern kitchen appliances, then build everything else in the room around those appliances.
 In bathrooms, they often seek to overhaul showers by incorporating decorative tile showers with large walk-in doorless entries.
 Older homes often have huge whirlpool tubs with decks around them.
 Now, if people want a tub at all, it’s a freestanding one that doesn’t take up much space.

 “It’s a time factor,” Monroe says.
 “People would rather invest in a beautiful shower since 90% of the time that’s what they use.”